mason23zh/Orion-Sim-Connector-OSC/README.md

-# SimConnector Version 0.1
+# Orion Sim Connector (OSC) Version 0.1

-The purpose of SimConnector is to act like a bridge to fetch data from the sim and send the data into [Airport Weather](https:airportweather.org) website to display the location of the traffic from your sim.
+The purpose of OSC is to act like a bridge to fetch data from the sim and send the data into [Airport Weather](https:airportweather.org) website to display the location of the traffic from your sim.

-SimConnector will use UDP port (X-Plane 12) and Simconnect (MSFS2020) to read sim data.
+OSC will use UDP port (X-Plane 12) and Simconnect (MSFS2020) to read sim data.

 Flowing data will be read:
 - Aircraft latitude